silversub/terraform/provider/key-management-service-data-sources.md

 Retrieves the list of keys from the Hyper Protect Crypto Services (HPCS) and Key Protect services for the given key name.
 The region parameter in the `provider.tf` file must be set.
 If region parameter is not specified, `us-south` is used by default.
 If the region in the `provider.tf` file is different from the Key Protect instance, the instance cannot be retrieved by Terraform and the Terraform action fails.
 {: shortdesc}

-Before you start working with your resource, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
-{: important}

 ### Sample Terraform code
 {: #kms-key-ds-sample}